globus/globus-compute/docs/endpoints/endpoints.rst

 ``user_config_template.yaml.j2``
 --------------------------------

-This file is the template that the manager endpoint process will render with user defined variables to ultimately launch a user endpoint process.
+The manager endpoint process will render this template with user defined variables to launch a user endpoint process.
 More than simple interpolation, the endpoint treats this file as a `Jinja template`_, enabling a good bit of flexibility.

 The default template file lives in the main endpoint directory, but admins can modify the full file path via the ``user_config_template_path`` variable in the :ref:`endpoint